 I used a slightly different dilution scheme than the one described here; however, the results are the same.
+We also need the reading from a cuvette with just water to account for light absorbed in the absence of dye; this is called the background.
 Ideally, when the detector output is plotted verses the inverse of the dilution factor, we should observe a linear relationship.

 The Software